Ministry of Social Development

 The look and feel is based on a design ‘story’ inspired by the creation myth of Tane separating earth (Papatuanuku) and sky (Ranginui) and thus letting light into the world – this metaphor aligned very well with MSD’s purpose of helping New Zealanders to become safe, strong and independent.
 The legacy of this legend is the mighty ‘Lord of the Forest’ Tane Mahuta standing in Waipoua Forest.
 The design therefore takes its inspiration from the colours, patterns, and textures of the kauri tree.
 This is expressed in a number of ways including the ‘roots’ at the ceiling of the reception/welcoming area, patterns on fabric and film, ‘bark’ on the interconnecting stair, colours based on bark and leaf colours, and the tree ‘canopy’ at the top of the interconnecting stair.

-NZIA Wellington Architecture Resene Colour Award, 2017
+NZIA Wellington Architecture Awards, Winner (Resene Colour Award), 2017